- Alkyl halides are organic compounds containing carbon – halogen bond.

 - Both mechanisms follow different conditions and offer different products.

-- Alkyl halides also form important Grignard reagent which is commonly utilized to make carbon – carbon bonds.
-Thus alkyl halides are important precursors to increase the carbon chain length.
+- Alkyl halides also form an important Grignard reagent which is commonly utilized to make carbon–carbon bonds.
+Thus, alkyl halides are important precursors to increase the carbon chain length.

-Haloalkanes or commonly known as alkyl halides are organic compounds containing halogen atom directly bonded to carbon atom.
+Haloalkanes or commonly known as alkyl halides are organic compounds containing halogen atoms directly bonded to a carbon atom.
 They are derived from alkanes or alkenes.
-Halides are important class of organic compounds being precursor in many organic syntheses.
-They find many industrial applications such as flame retardants, organic solvents and propellants.
-The general structure of alkyl halides are represented as
+Halides are an important class of organic compounds being precursors in many organic syntheses.
+They find many industrial applications such as flame retardants, organic solvents, and propellants.
+The general structure of alkyl halides are represented as:

-Also, moving from top to bottom in the halogen group of periodic table, the size of p orbital increases.
-This means electronic cloud in halogen atom are more diffused.
+Also, moving from top to bottom in the halogen group of the periodic table, the size of the p orbital increases.
+This means electronic clouds in halogen atoms are more diffused.
 This eventually influences the overlapping with carbon sp3 orbitals and hence the strength of carbon – halogen bond decreases from fluorine to iodine.
-It also changes the bond length of C – X bond from fluorine to iodine, top to bottom.
+It also changes the bond length of the C – X bond from fluorine to iodine, top to bottom.

-This polar character of C – X bond is responsible for some of characteristic chemical reactions of alkyl halides.
-The partial positive charge at carbon center guides attack of nucleophiles and drives nucleophilic substitution reactions.
+This polar character of the C – X bond is responsible for some of the characteristic chemical reactions of alkyl halides.
+The partial positive charge at the carbon center guides the attack of nucleophiles and drives nucleophilic substitution reactions.

 Nucleophile stands for “nucleus loving”.
-It is an atom or group of atom that is rich with electron density and reacts (attacks) with electron deficient sites.
-In the same way, electrophile (electron loving) is an electron deficient atom or group of atoms seeking electrons.
-Nucleophilicity of a nucleophile depends upon its structure.
+It is an atom or group of atoms that is rich in electron density and reacts (attacks) with electron-deficient sites.
+In the same way, electrophile (electron loving) is an electron-deficient atom or group of atoms seeking electrons.
+The nucleophilicity of a nucleophile depends upon its structure.
 Common nucleophile as listed here

 |Very powerful nucleophile||I-, HS-, RS-||>105|